abentley/oaf/README.md

 necessary, and it should be possible to emulate manually by using `stash --patch` to remove selected changes.

-Unlike bzr-pipeline, it does not need a "reconfigure" so you can start using it.
+Unlike bzr-pipeline, it does not need a "reconfigure" before you can start using it.
 It works automatically with any Git repo.